elixir4dev/todo_api/Tutorial.md

 The schema is responsible for mapping the database fields into an Elixir struct.
 It is followed by an optional list of attributes, with their respective names and types.
-See mix phx.gen.schema for more information on attributes.
+See `mix help phx.gen.schema` for more information on attributes.

 Overall, this generator will add the following files to lib/:

-  • a context module in lib/todo_api/tasks.ex for the Todo API
+  - a context module in lib/todo_api/tasks.ex for the Todo API
-  • a schema in lib/todo_api/todo.ex, with a todos table
+  - a schema in lib/todo_api/todo.ex, with a todos table
-  • a controller in lib/todo_api_web/controllers/todo_controller.ex
+  - a controller in lib/todo_api_web/controllers/todo_controller.ex
-  • a JSON view collocated with the controller in lib/todo_Api_web/controllers/todo_json.ex
+  - a JSON view collocated with the controller in lib/todo_Api_web/controllers/todo_json.ex

 A migration file for the repository and test files for the context and controller features will also be generated.

 To learn more about it run the command `mix help phx.gen.json`

 ## Update the router
-Add the resource to your :api scope in `lib/todo_api_web/router.ex:``
+Add the resource to your :api scope in `lib/todo_api_web/router.ex:`

 ```
+  scope "/api", TodoApiWeb do
+     pipe_through :api

      resources "/todos", TodoController, except: [:new, :edit]
+  end
 ```

+## Migrate the changes to the Repository
+After creating the schema, it is time to migrate the changes to the repository.
+We are going to seed the database with dummy data.
+This will enable us to test our API

-## Update the Database
+ - Update the /priv/repo/seeds.exs file with dummy records

+    ```
+    TodoApi.Repo.insert!(%TodoApi.Tasks.Todo{
+      title: "Buy groceries",
+      description: "Milk, eggs, bread, cheese, apples, bananas",
+      completed: false,
+      deadline: ~D[2023-09-25]
+    })

+    TodoApi.Repo.insert!(%TodoApi.Tasks.Todo{
+      title: "Finish homework",
+      description: "Math, English, History",
+      completed: true,
+      deadline: ~D[2023-09-20]
+    })

+    TodoApi.Repo.insert!(%TodoApi.Tasks.Todo{
+      title: "Call mom",
+      description: "Wish her happy birthday",
+      completed: false,
+      deadline: ~D[2023-09-22]
+    })
+    ```

+  - Check test cases /test/todo_api/tasks_test.exs file that contains a few tests for the context that was created previously.

-Run the following command
+### Run the migrations

+    `mix.ecto migrate`

+### Seed the database using the relevant file
+    `mix run priv/repo/seeds.exs`

+### Test that everything works as intended

-`mix ecto.migrate`
+    `mix test`